Interstellar Object Accessibility and Mission Design: Introduction

 \section{Introduction}

 The identification of the first Interstellar Objects (ISOs) is one of the most impactful discoveries of the last decade.
 The science community, highlighted by the Planetary Science and Astrobiology Decadal Survey (PSADS), has continuously highlighted the importance of the exploration of ISOs \cite{NAP26522}.
-Though long theorized and expected to be abundant, so far only three ISOs have been detected and confirmed: 'Oumuamua in 2017 \cite{oumuamua}, Borisov in 2019 \cite{borisov}, and an interstellar meteor that was recently declassified in 2022 and impacted the Earth in 2014 \cite{ussf-memo}.
+Though long theorized and expected to be abundant, so far, only three ISOs have been detected and confirmed: `Oumuamua in 2017 \cite{oumuamua}, Borisov in 2019 \cite{borisov}, and an interstellar meteor that was recently declassified in 2022 and impacted the Earth in 2014 \cite{ussf-memo}.

-The discovery of 'Oumuamua and Borisov had a tantalizing effect on the planetary science community and observatories across the globe and in-space trained their sensors on these fascinating targets to discern any available information on their origin, their composition, and their likeness to similar bodies that originated in our own solar system.
-Despite this concerted global observation effort, key questions about these ISOs remain open, and can only be addressed with a dedicated spacecraft flying back and obtaining close-up and in-situ measurements of the ISO's shape, properties, and composition.
+The discovery of `Oumuamua and Borisov had a tantalizing effect on the planetary science community; observatories across the globe and in space trained their sensors on these fascinating targets to discern any available information on their origin, their composition, and their likeness to similar bodies that originated in our own solar system.
+Despite this concerted global observation effort, key questions about these ISOs remain open, and can only be addressed with a dedicated spacecraft flying by the ISO to obtain close-up/in-situ measurements of the ISO's shape, properties, and composition.